peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Returns:</b>

- `true`  if this object is a not-a-number value, otherwise,  `false` .
+ `true`  if this object is a not-a-number value; otherwise, false .

 ### IsNegativeInfinity